 Teaching Assistant Policies

 Advanced students who are being funded through Teaching Fellowships have the option of working double duty in one semester in order to do fieldwork during the following semester.
 However, to qualify for this option, the student must have passed the candidacy exam and be on dissertation status.
-To request this arrangement, the student must notify the Graduate Group Coordinator at least one month prior to the start of the semester.
+To request this arrangement, the student must notify the department coordinator at least one month prior to the start of the semester.
 Every effort will be made to fulfill this request.
 Students may work as a teaching assistant or grader for extra compensation when such openings occur.
 To do so, students must have fulfilled the teaching requirement and have the permission of their advisor and the Graduate Chair.
-Please provide request to Graduate Studies Coordinator in advance.
+Please provide request to department coordinator in advance.
 Please note that appointments of all students supported by Teaching Fellowships must be done prior to the assignment of positions to those wishing extra compensation.